icann/icann-annotations/README.md

 This repository is a partner to the [RFC Annotations tool](https://github.com/icann/rfc-annotations).

+__IMPORTANT NOTE__: This project is pre-release.
+We are encouraging new issues and pull requests, and will incorporate changes as appropriate until approximately October 2022.
+At that point, the project will have its first official release.
+For now, consider this an alpha release where significant features and interfaces may change before the final release.

 There are two directories here:

 * **icann-updates** contains annotations listing what part of an RFC was updated by another RFC.